What’s in This Article

 |---|---|---|

 SAS operates a diverse fleet of narrow-body and wide-body aircraft suited to a range of routes.
 Short and medium-haul flights are primarily served by Airbus A320 family aircraft.
-For long-haul routes, SAS uses larger jets including the Airbus A330 and A350, both designed with modern safety features and fuel efficiency in mind.
+For long-haul routes, SAS uses larger jets including the Airbus A330 and A350, both built with modern safety features and fuel efficiency in mind.

 Safety Ratings and Certifications